Kong/docs.konghq.com/app/_hub/kong-inc/post-function/how-to/_index.md

 * The Rate Limiting plugin returns headers such as `X-RateLimit-Remaining-<time>` and `X-RateLimit-Limit-<time>`, where `<time>` is the configured time span for the limit.
 * {{site.base_gateway}} adds latency headers to responses, such as `X-Kong-Upstream-Latency` and `X-Kong-Proxy-Latency`.
-While you can turn these headers on or off in `kong.conf`, they have fixed names that can't be changed via direct configuration.
+While you can turn these headers on or off in `kong.conf`, they have fixed names that can't be configured.

 To change any header names, you have to set up a Post-function plugin instance that runs in the `header_filter` phase.

-1. Create a service in {{site.base_gateway}}:
+1. Create a {{site.base_gateway}} service:

     ```sh
     curl -i -X POST http://localhost:8001/services/ \